-The absolute zenith tropospheric delays derived from GPS constitute time-series at a fixed position.
-In contrary, InSAR generates a spatial image of the relative zenith delays, differenced between two fixed acquisition times.
+The absolute zenith tropospheric delays derived from GPS constitute time series at a fixed position.
+On the contrary, InSAR generates a spatial image of the relative zenith delays, differenced between two fixed acquisition times.
 A conversion needs to be performed to connect the relative-spatial and absolute-temporal observations in order to validate the two data sets.

 Two assumptions have been applied to match the two techniques.
-First, the local atmosphere is treated as a frozen atmosphere moving over the area, without changing during a preset time interval [Taylor, 1938; Treuhaft and Lanyi, 1987].
+First, the local atmosphere is treated as a frozen atmosphere moving over the area, without changing during a preset time interval (Taylor, 1938; Treuhaft and Lanyi, 1987).
 This refractivity distribution is displaced by the mean wind speed and direction, obtained from surface or radiosonde observations.
 Second, wind speed and wind direction are assumed to be approximately equal during both observation days.
-The latter assumption will certainly fail for longer time intervals, but can be more likely for a one-day interval, a common choice for, e.g., DEM generation with InSAR.
+The latter assumption will certainly fail for longer time intervals, but can be more likely for a one-day interval, a common choice for, e.g., DEM generation with In-SAR.

-Applying these assumptions the GPS time-series can be converted to spatial zenith delay profiles, corresponding with a ground trace in the wind direction and stretched by the wind velocity.
-These profiles are computed for the two SAR observations from about 4 hours before until about 2 hours after the SAR acquisition (21.41 UTC).
+Applying these assumptions the GPS time series can be converted to spatial zenith delay profiles, corresponding with a ground trace in the wind direction and stretched by the wind velocity.
+These profiles are computed for the two SAR observations from about 4 h before until about 2 h after the SAR acquisition (21.41 UTC).
 The non-symmetric epoch was chosen to avoid delay errors caused by discontinuities in the GPS satellite orbit estimation at the day break, a common problem in contemporary GPS processing.
 Subsequently the two profiles are differenced, resulting in a differential delay profile, which is comparable to a cross-section in the interferogram.
 The arbitrary bias between the two sources of data is removed by subtracting their means.
 This approach is referred to as the synoptic approach.
+Synoptic data from a meteo-station 30 km north of KOSG were used.
+Average wind speeds were calculated using the data from 21.00 and 22.00 UTC for both days.
+When the average wind speed was below 2.5 m/s it was assumed that no significant delay changes were present and so these synoptic data were not used in the averaging.

-To verify the feasibility of using synoptic wind observations, an alternative approach is performed by rotating and stretching the ground trace over the InSAR-image while recording the correlation between the two profiles.
+To verify the feasibility of using synoptic wind observations, an alternative approach is performed by rotating and stretching the ground trace over the In-SAR-image while recording the correlation between the two profiles.
 The GPS observations made at the time of the SAR observations are used as axis of rotation.
 Maximum correlation corresponds with the best-fit between GPS and InSAR.
 The length of the best-fit ground trace divided by the total GPS observation time is a measure for the wind speed.
 The angle of rotation of the best-fit ground trace gives the wind direction relative to the local north.
 The derived wind speed and direction can then be compared with the synoptic observations for validation.